George and Martha: Telecast and home media

 The series initially seen on YTV in Canada.
-In the U.S, the series aired on HBO Family, premiering on April 1, 1999.
-Repeats until 2009.
+In the U.S., the series aired on HBO Family, premiering on April 1, 1999.
+Repeats of the series started airing on the channel until 2009.
 The series returned to Qubo on March 28, 2016.
 Select episodes of the series were released on VHS by Sony Wonder, under their "Doors of Wonder" banner.

 As of 2017, YouTube's channel Treehouse Direct uploaded all the episodes of the series.

 Musical

 George and Martha was turned into an original musical, George and Martha: Tons of Fun, by Imagination Stage in Bethesda, Maryland in 2011.
 It featured music, books, and lyrics by Joan Cushing and was directed by Kathryn Chase Bryer.